TYPE DESIGN INFORMATION PAGE last updated on Thu Jun 22 10:26:56 EDT 2017

 Neda Juraydini is an artist with a BFA from Maryland Institute College of Art in Visual Communications/Graphic Design.

 In 2001, she created the dingbat typeface Chalice.
 The chalice is a symbol for Unitarian Universalists and the chalices in this typeface were collected from various churches in this denomination.
-This site explains the origin of this symbol.
+This [expired] site explained the origin of this symbol.